Capitol State Forest

 Rock Candy Trailhead

 Directions: From the intersection with US-Hwy 101, go west on SR-8 for 4.5 miles, to the Rock Candy entrance to Capitol Forest.
-Go south on B-Line Road for .2 mi. to site.
+Go south on B-Line Road for .2 mi. to the site.
 Get directions.

 Other recreation opportunities